-To begin the week, NRB hosted its annual business meeting and board meeting and elected a new Executive Committee and Board of Directors class.
+To begin the week, NRB hosted its Annual Membership Meeting and Board Meeting and elected a new Executive Committee and Board of Directors class.
 At the Media Awards Luncheon, NRB recognized the recipients of the 2021 Church Media, Digital Media, International, Radio, and TV Industry awards.
 Learn more about this year’s awards recipients and how NRB honored them at NRB 2021 here.

 In the opening session, Mark Jobe, President of Moody Bible Institute, discussed the changing cultural and media landscape and what that means for Christian communicators today.